InterContinental Kuala Lumpur

 Start off the day with a morning jog in the recreational park at Kuala Lumpur City Centre.
 Walk around the lake, pass the Petronas Twin Towers to Jalan Ampang, you will see a 24-hour Muslim restaurant called Pelita that serves delicious curry and briyani.
 Order a steaming hot teh-tarik with roti canai and fish curry.
 If you don’t like it spicy, then ask for roti canai with egg.
 It’s the best Malaysian breakfast you can ever have.
 After this, it’s time for breathtaking view of the city and its skyline.
 Get your tickets early and take a trip to the Sky Bridge at the twin towers.
 With a height of 452 meters, the Petronas Twin Towers is one of the world’s tallest buildings.
 Built in 1998, it has 88 floors and inspired by Islamic Architecture and designed by Cesar Pelli.
 The towers feature the world’s highest 2-storey sky bridge at the 41st and 42nd level.

 Take a taxi to the Central Market.
 Established in 1888, the Central Market offers a world of Malaysian heritage and culture.
 It boasts distinguished features of 1930’s art deco style building.
 It houses 228 unique shops and it is the largest Malaysian arts and crafts centre.
 It was formerly built as Kuala Lumpur’s wet market and belonged to a rich businessman, Yap Ah Loy.
 This is the place to get everything you need from souvenirs to local dried food items.
-By the way, the Central Market has a famous kopitiam shop and their toasted bread topped with butter and kaya (a jam made of coconut milk, eggs, sugar and vanilla) is scrumptious.

 About Jalan Ampang